-My mom used to joke that she was born Wendy Anne Rothdram, and that marrying a Partin WARP’ed her.
+My mom used to joke that she was born Wendy Anne Rothdram, WAR, and that marrying a Partin WARP’ed her.
 I never understood that joke as a kid, and I didn’t even know Wendy was my mom for many years.

 When we ran out of telephone books, Wendy got back on on the interstate and Debbie pulled out a small bag, put it on her lap, and rolled a joint with almost as much deftness as my dad; though, in fairness, she wasn’t driving with her knee while rolling it.

-Debbie lit the joint with a lighter, took a drag, handed it to Wendy, and cracked her windshield to exhale up and out the car.
+Debbie lit the joint with her cigarette lighter, took a drag, handed it to Wendy, and cracked her windshield to exhale up and out the car.
 Wendy took a drag and handed it back to Debbie and exhaled out the crack in her window, and they passed the joint back and forth and laughed so much that I was having fun with them despite not getting high from the second hand smoke that escaped their windows.

 They finished the joint quickly – Debbie rolled them much smaller than my dad or Sonny – and we we laughed all the way to where Wendy and Debbie sometimes stayed.
 It was a remarkable house, brightly painted with dancing figures of abstract people, and swoops and swirls of colors and psychedelic symbols, and was occasionally in the news simply because it was so unique.
 I was surprised to see Craig Black there, not knowing he was an artist and, before he and Linda had a baby, had shared the house with his high school friends who were still living there four years later.
 But, he was tired and sluggish, like most people there, and didn’t seem to recognize me.
 The air was thick with smoke – no one cracked windows in their psychedelic house.